serialphotog/lab.hackeradam.com/content/about/index.md

 # About this Notebook

 This lab notebook is a simple [Hugo](https://gohugo.io/) site.
-The code is hosted on [Github](https://github.com/serialphotog/lab.hackeradam.com) and the changes are automatically deployed to the Google Cloud, similar to [how I do my main site](https://hackeradam.com/post/new-site-stack/).
+The code is hosted on [Github](https://github.com/serialphotog/lab.hackeradam.com) and the changes are automatically deployed to Cloudflare Pages, similar to [how I do my main site](https://hackeradam.com/post/new-site-stack/).